Citizens' Climate Lobby: Priorities and influence

 The work of Citizens' Climate Lobby has an influence at the local and the national scale.
 At the local scale, Citizens' Climate Lobby brings concerned citizens together as a community to educate themselves and others, including through the media, and to create a voice on climate change to present to locally elected representatives of the federal government.
 This includes Members of the House of Representatives and Senators in the United States and Members of Parliament and Senators (appointed) in Canada.

 Citizens' Climate Lobby believes it is important for members to meet and create a relationship with local representatives as a means of "putting a face" on local chapters and to provide information and state their concerns regarding climate change legislation.
 When there is an important climate bill being considered in the nation's capital, members of Citizens' Climate Lobby bring it to the attention of their elected representatives and lobby for their support as appropriate.
 The chapters also act to keep citizens informed about climate legislation and timely actions to take.
 Monthly local chapter meetings allow members to share information about climate change issues, to plan for upcoming events related to climate change and to provide mutual support.

-At the national level Citizens' Climate Lobby chapters can directly influence federal legislation via the work completed at the local level.
-These chapters contribute to a growing network of people across the country who share the same initiative.
-Together these individuals and groups become a powerful voice that can capture the attention of other citizens and of municipal and federal representatives alike.
+Chapters aim to influence legislation at the national level via work at the local level.
+These chapters also aim to contribute to a large network of people across the country who share the same initiative, who together become a powerful voice to influence other citizens and politicians.